Course Director, MA in International Cultural Policy and Management

 Before coming to teaching I was a manager, theatre director and entrepreneur, setting up several small arts businesses and theatre companies.
 Between 1991-2007 I worked as a freelance arts consultant working independently or as part of a consultancy I set up in 2000.
 Prior to this, I was Centre Director and CEO of Theatre Resource Centre, an organisation with a membership of 100+ theatre companies across north west England, which I set up and managed for seven years.
 I have worked at several theatres including Liverpool Playhouse and the Everyman Theatre, and served on the governing bodies of a range of arts and cultural organisations including the Independent Theatre Council’s Equality Committee.

+Before COVID, I facilitated events for the National Theatre and seven partner theatres, and for Nesta (formerly the National Endowment for Science, Technology and the Arts).
+I have been a panel member on education and training for the Women in Entertainment and Digital network at Facebook UK, and my work has been used as an example of good practice by Facebook for Educators and by the University of Gloucestershire's Capstone Project.
 I am a regular presenter at international conferences (selected list below).
 I have been invited to speak at several universities including University of Leeds, Birmingham City University, and LIPA, as well as the International Network for Audience Research in the Performing Arts (INARPA) audience research seminar.
-I have facilitated events for the National Theatre and seven partner theatres, and for NESTA.

 I am External Examiner for PReSPA (the Professional Recognition Scheme for the Performing Arts, a Higher Education Academy route for staff of performing arts HE institutions, accredited by the HEA).
 I have acted as an External Examiner for many Higher Education programmes in arts management including Queen Margaret University in Scotland, the University of Leeds, the University of Central Lancashire, and Glendwr University in Wales, as well as the national Post Graduate Certificate in Arts Fundraising and Philanthropy.

 My specific research interests are around audiences, culture and diversity, specifically theatre and social class.
-In 2021 I was awarded a POST Parliamentary Fellowship to work with the Department of Digital, Culture, Media and Sport (DCMS) Select Committee on diversity of expert witnesses.
-I am a Co-Investigator working on Covid-19: the impacts on the cultural sector and implications for policy, specifically examining effects on diversity.
+I am currently a Co-Investigator working on Covid-19: the impacts on the cultural sector and implications for policy, specifically examining effects on diversity.
 This is part of a national research programme led by the Centre for Cultural Value in collaboration with the Creative Industries Policy and Evidence Centre and The Audience Agency, funded by the Arts and Humanities Research Council (AHRC).
 I am also Co-I on the team evaluating the National Theatre's Theatre Nation Partnerships programme with colleagues from the School of Performance and Cultural Industries at the University of Leeds.
 Theatre Nation is a three-year, in-depth programme focused in six areas of England, working with seven partners (Cast, Doncaster; Wakefield Theatre Royal; The Lowry, Salford; Queen’s Theatre Hornchurch; Sunderland Empire and Sunderland Culture; Wolverhampton Grand Theatre).

 I am currently writing a monograph for Palgrave MacMillan on class and theatregoing, specifically exploring working class audiences at the Royal Court Theatre, Liverpool through the lens of Bourdieu's conceptual triad of habitus, capital and field.
 This was the subject of my PhD thesis, which was undertaken here at the Centre, and was awarded in 2016.